Dave Ramsey’s baby steps are the perfect answer for anyone looking to pay off debt and start taking control of their finances.

 Baby Step #1 – $1,000 Emergency Fund

 You want $1,000 set aside for emergencies as soon as possible.
-This is in case something happens, such as your car breaking down or if you need to see the doctor.
+Family emergencies can happen at any time, so you need to be prepared.
+Emergency funds are important in case something happens, such as your car breaking down or if you need to see the doctor.

 This fund is not for eating pizza!
 Also, I’ve learned it’s not ok to joke with your wife about using the emergency fund for pizza.